Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • apply a warming cotton-gauze bandage in several layers.

-With frostbite II-IV degree you need:
+For frostbite of II–IV degree you need:

 • exclude rapid warming (massage, rubbing);